What is a Sign Survey and When is it Done?

-The sign survey process involves researching and gathering information from the field.
-It includes travelling to the job site, taking pictures of signs, marking the location on the location plan or map, and capturing and collecting accurate, precise information about the existing signs.
-The scope can involve wayfinding signs, branded assets, or general signage of of lobby areas.
+A sign survey includes travelling to the job site, taking pictures of signs, marking the location of the signs on a location plan or map, and capturing and collecting accurate and precise information about the existing signs.

-- Where exactly is each sign located and how is it positioned?
+- Where exactly is each sign located, what are its dimensions and how is it positioned?

 - What is the sign messaging?

 - Does your sign system include multi-language translations or braille?

 - What colours are used?

 - Are there any engineering or electrical specifications that need to be included?

 At a basic level, a sign survey is done to understand what signs you have, where they are, and what they say.
 Because facilities often have many different sign types, the scope of a sign survey must also be defined.

 Here are some of the typical sign types that may need to be included: